openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 On puppet master:

 * ``vi /etc/puppet/manifests/site.pp``
-* Copy the contents of "fuel/deployment/puppet/cobbler/examples/site_fordocs.pp" into "/etc/puppet/manifests/site.pp" (replace "mirantis.com" with your domain name):
+* Copy the contents of one of "site.pp" from "fuel/deployment/puppet/cobbler/examples/" into "/etc/puppet/manifests/site.pp" (replace "mirantis.com" with your domain name):
     .. literalinclude:: ../../deployment/puppet/cobbler/examples/site_fordocs.pp

-* The two things you might want to change:
+* The example above gives you the simple way to deploy the cobbler.
+The two things you might want to change:
 		* Comment out unnecessory distributions (uncomment used distributions)
 		* Change the location of ISO image file (to either a local mirror, or the fastest available internet mirror)